NFig/NFig.UI/README.md

 Also, in there will be an `index.html` file that has some minimal css styles to make the settings-panel a bit prettier than default (the settings-panel doesn't do any styling on it's own).

-**NOTE**: This component requires the version of ReactJS _with addons_.
-Make sure you include the correct one.

 ### Running the Test Server / hacking